Body Better: Critical reception

 Upon its release, Rolling Stone, Billboard, Consequence and Seventeen praised "Body Better".
 Angela Graczynk (Glasse Factory) said that the title of the song was unrevealing but that the lyrics had left her heartbroken.
 She commended Peters for capturing the emotions of a breakup "perfectly".
 Uproxx's Lexi Lane admired that the emotional lyrical content did not "drag the song down" due to its "upbeat pop instrumental and a super catchy chorus".
 Imprint Entertainment praised Peters's musical growth and was glad to see the lead single showcase "the evolution of [her] acclaimed diary-style songwriting".

 Euphorias Nmesoma Okechukwu opined that it had taken Peters a while to find her unique sound, but felt that she had found it with this song.
 Phil Arnold, writing for Music Talkers, was surprised by numerous aspects of the song.
 He expected it to be an 80s-sounding song about body positivity.
 Upon listening, he was taken aback by how it soon became a very current sounding song with lyrics deemed the opposite of body positivity.
 He was also surprised by the abrupt ending of the track.
 Despite his initial reaction, he liked "Body Better" and found it catchy.
 CelebMix wrote that the standout from the song is Peters's vocals, as well as complimenting the production.

+Accolades

+"Body Better" was nominated for the 2023 Popjustice £20 Music Prize, losing to Raye's "Escapism".